willzhiwang/ECE5800/README.md

 \
 TODO List: \
 more Frontend features;\
-login error cases in login.inc.php;\
+create login error cases in login.inc.php;\
 Add password regrex in signup.inc.php (similar to username regrex); \
-Logout to actually logout;
+Created two checked boxes (driver, passenger) frontend when signup, needs to implement it to database;\